 Understanding and defining the characteristics of retinal diseases are crucial steps to ensuring optimal diagnosis and treatment.
 Clinical decisions should be guided by disease characteristics and should aim to achieve an optimal outcome.
 In this resource zone, we provide guidance on the characteristics and definitions of various retinal diseases:

 - The definition and pathogenesis of pachychoroid in nAMD/PCV

-- Characterization of AMD subtypes to optimize treatment outcomes
+- Characterization of MNV subtypes in AMD to optimize treatment outcomes

 Pachychoroid: current concepts on clinical features and pathogenesis

 The term “pachychoroid” refers to a phenotype in which functional and structural changes within the choroid are thought to play a key role in the pathogenesis of a spectrum of related retinal disorders known as the “pachychoroid spectrum”.

 The Vision Academy’s newly published article in Graefe’s Archive for Clinical and Experimental Ophthalmology describes the commonalities that are present across pathologies included in the pachychoroid spectrum, and discusses current knowledge on the examination, monitoring, and management of these disorders.